dzlab/coursera/GCP/Preparing for Google Cloud Certification: Cloud Data Engineer Professional Certificate/Google Cloud Big Data and Machine Learning Fundamentals/Week 1/README.md

 - Pricing: https://cloud.google.com/pricing/

 We'll keep the module resources links up-to-date with the latest news and tips.
 Found a great blog post?
 Share it in the forums so everyone can benefit.

+## Recommendation Systems

+### Lab: Recommending Products Using Cloud SQL and Spark
+In this lab, you populate rentals data in Cloud SQL for the rentals recommendation engine to use.
+The recommendations engine itself will run on Dataproc using Spark ML.

+- Create Cloud SQL instance
+- Create database tables by importing .sql files from Cloud Storage
+- Populate the tables by importing .csv files from Cloud Storage
+- Allow access to Cloud SQL
+- Explore the rentals data using SQL statements from CloudShell

+### Quiz: Module Review

+### Reading: Module Resources